shangdawei/NFC-Key/README.md

 # NFC Key

-Use your NFC-equipped Android phone to unlock your KeePassDroid database.
+Use your NFC-equipped Android phone to unlock your KeePass database.
 You can use any NFC Tag, including very popular Mifare Ultralight or Sony SmartTag.

 Security: